 I promised them I would write a review about it, so here I am now writing about my Media.net experience and detailing more about it to help my blogger friends (shout out to you when you’re reading this) and also you!

 To be honest I was really cautious at first – but since Google won’t ever approve my blog after numerous tries, I decided to try this alternative, which, after countless hours of researching, I find to be the next best thing to Google Adsense.
+Update: After some serious retries and patience, we are now Adsense approved!
+Click to find out how we did it.

 I still hope this blog gets AdSense approved in the near future (will still try, if time permits).
 Bitterness aside and moving on…